-“As another pastor said at a retreat I attended years ago, "I want to speak for God.
-I want to say what God wants me to say and to name what God wants me to name."
+"I want to speak for God.
+I want to say what God wants me to say and to name what God wants," he said.

 While he is anxious over leaving behind a predictable paycheck and full-time job in ministry, he’s not as scared as when he gave up a career in architecture many years ago to go to seminary.